brycewray/eleventy_solo/src/posts/2019/06/ahoy-mate.md

 If you've got time and you're feeling a little adventurous, MailMate's [hidden preferences](https://manual.mailmate-app.com/hidden_preferences) allow numerous options for customization to an amazing degree.
 In this, one relatively pedestrian capability that appeals to my [typography-obsessed](/posts/2018/10/web-typography-part-1) [brain](/posts/2018/10/web-typography-part-2) is the ability to set the default CSS which controls how unformatted emails appear, especially since that constitutes a lot of the [old emails I recently imported from an ancient PC](https://www.linkedin.com/feed/update/urn:li:activity:6543149472082386944).

-You can customize various aspects of the display, such as the "font" size and leading of a column listing emails---although you can't add any text preview to the columnar view, as is commonly available in most other mail clients.
+You can customize various aspects of the display, such as the font size and leading of a column listing emails---although you can't add any text preview to the columnar view, as is commonly available in most other mail clients.
 It's something Dr. Nielsen [mentioned](https://blog.freron.com/2017/personalized_subscriber_emails/) as a "I'd-like-to-do-this-but" item over two years ago, and there it sits, still undone; but it's a minor nit.

 ## Still thinkin'&nbsp;.&nbsp;.&nbsp;.